 See, I have this instinct that makes me uncomfortable when women are about to cry and/or be hurt.
 Call me an old-fashioned chauvinistic pig, but I'm the type of person that holds doors for women, pulls out chairs, the whole load.
-Murphy calls it my Cro-Magnon instinct because it causes me to reach for the nearest femur and Flintstone the nearest person that hurts another woman.
+Murphy calls it my Cro-Magnon instinct because it causes me to reach for the nearest femur and Flintstone the nearest person hurting them into the nearest Stone Age.

 So sue me.
-I think that women should be treated right.
+I think women should be treated right.

-"Give me a day, Murph," I said, "I think I'll be able to scrounge up enough information.
+"Give me a day, Murph," I said exhaustedly.
+"I think I'll be able to scrounge up enough information then.
 Besides, we can't just charge into the lion's den without packing enough guns to shoot them into next week.
-Then shoot them into next year if they, or we, are stupid enough to come back for more."
+And then shoot them into next year if they, or we, are stupid enough to come back for more."

 She bit her lip, looking completely vulnerable then.
 Way too vulnerable to be the hard-ass cop that she is today.
 God, she looked like she should be tearing up over a bad break-up instead of seven kids that were just kidnapped.

-"Fine," she said.
+"Fine," she said reluctantly.
 "But give me a report as soon as you can.
 We don't know if the kids are going to be okay when we Show Up to get them."

 I stood up and left, ready to catch the bastard that would snatch seven kids from their parents.

-But first, I needed to pay a visit for my favorite (by default) talking skull.
+But first, I needed to pay a visit to my favorite wise-ass skull.